 Gallant Archer and Silver Phantom were the other two horses from that 1952 Derby field that subsequently most distinguished themselves on the Turf.
 Gallant Archer proved a wonderful galloper for the brothers Bon and Charlie Eastment and among the races he won were a Newcastle Cup, Chipping Norton Stakes and Alister Clark Stakes.
 He broke the 19-year-old Australasian record for 11 furlongs when he won the Q.T.C.
 Moreton Handicap by a nose with Darby Munro in the saddle.
 When he finally retired to the stud of S. G. White at Singleton in June 1956, he had won 19 races and around £23,000 in stakes.
 In later years the Eastment family continued to enjoy racecourse success with some of his progeny including the useful welter horse, Indian Harvest.

 Silver Phantom, who cost 3700 guineas as a yearling, proved to be something of an iron horse, as he was still winning races in his seventh year despite having broken a sesamoid bone in the A.J.C.
 Final Handicap a couple of seasons earlier.
-The grey enjoyed his greatest moment on the Australian Turf on Derby Day at Randwick in 1953 when Jack Green trained him to win the Epsom Handicap, in which he bettered by a quarter of a second Shannon’s Australasian record for the mile.
+The grey was transferred into the stables of Jack Green after his A.J.C.
+Derby performance and he enjoyed his greatest moment on the Australian Turf on Derby Day at Randwick twelve months’ later when he took out the Epsom Handicap, in which he bettered by a quarter of a second Shannon’s Australasian record for the mile.
 Neville Sellwood rode him on that occasion and established quite an affinity with the horse.
 So much so that when he was retired from racing, his owner, Malcolm Campbell, presented him to Sellwood to be used as a hack on the jockey’s Cudal property, near Orange.
 Even after his leave-taking of the racecourse, the old grey was called upon to fulfil one last public duty, albeit a sad one.
 In December 1962 when Neville Sellwood’s body was flown back from France for burial, Silver Phantom, carrying the clerk of the course of the Orange Jockey Club in full uniform, headed the jockey’s funeral cortege through the town.

 In a long and illustrious training career, Deep River was to be Maurice McCarten’s only winner of the A.J.C. blue riband and it came at a time when the trainer was at the height of his powers.
 Ironically, the season he won the Derby at Randwick was to be the season that he relinquished his crown as the leading trainer to Tommy Smith, after four successive trainers’ titles.
 Smith, of course, would go on to hold the premiership for thirty-three years in succession – unprecedented domination of racing in New South Wales, although it shouldn’t be forgotten that for the first twelve years of his reign, McCarten was runner-up on no less than ten occasions.
 Whereas Smith revolutionised training by massively increasing the number of horses in his charge to almost two hundred, there were never more than sixty or seventy horses on McCarten’s books at any one time.